Cinderloo Uprising: Arrival of the Yeomanry

 By the mid afternoon the Yeomanry arrived to break up the crowd which had gathered at Old Park near two industrial spoil heaps known as the 'Cinders Hills'.
 As the magistrate, Thomas Eyton, began to read the Riot Act out to the crowd, ordering that they dissipate and return home, the mob refused to do so and the strikers responded by hurling rocks and cinders at the troops that had arrived to assist in their dispersal.
 An hour later the Yeomanry moved forward to arrest the ringleaders of the strike yet came under continued assault from the crowd.
-At this point Lieutenant Colonel Cludde gave the order for 'the cavalry to advance, to endeavour to disperse them'.
+At this point Colonel Cludde gave the order for 'the cavalry to advance, to endeavour to disperse them'.

 The advance made by the cavalry resulted in the arrest of eight strikers who were removed from the crowd and were prepared for transportation to nearby Wellington in order to stand trial.
 Yet when the Yeomanry began to transport those detained away from the strike they came under a relentless shower of stones and cinders.
 In the confusion two of those being transported away managed to escape.
 In retaliation Colonel Cludde gave the command for the Yeomanry to open fire on the crowd.

 The Yeomanry opened fire on the crowd instantly killing William Bird, an 18 year old collier.
 By the time the crowd dispersed the Yeomanry had arrested the eight strikers.
 Another collier, Thomas Gittens, and possibly one other unnamed man, later died as a result of the wounds he received.
 Thomas Palin, singled out as the ringleader of the disturbances by the authorities, was later arrested after he sought treatment from a local doctor for a bullet wound he received.

 An unknown number of strikers were wounded following the response of the local Yeomanry to the unrest.
-The Yeomanry reported a number of injuries as a result of the rocks and cinders hurled at them, however the most serious injury suffered by the Yeomanry came as a result of a misfired pistol going off in the holster of a cavalryman, injuring his leg.
+The Yeomanry reported a number of injuries as a result of the rocks and cinders hurled at them, however the most serious injury suffered by them came as a result of a misfired pistol going off in the holster of a cavalryman, injuring his leg.